Display Accessibility Tools

 What is the typical graduate experience at MSU?

 Graduate students spend their first two years taking classes and serving as teaching assistants.
+In the summers they are paid to do reseearch.
 After completing their coursework, students transition into full time research assistants for the remainder of their graduate career.
+All students are guaranteed a minimum of five years of funding as long as they are making progress toward their degree.

 Graduate students share offices.
 First and second year students share a large common office and senior students share offices with 2–4 students.